Surfing: are there any gays in the line-up?

 "Caught Inside: The Taboo of Being a Gay Surfer" is a simple documentary about three gay surfers who have all recently come out in a sub-culture where they say homosexuality is still a taboo.

-"I hope that surfer, when they come out, will be sponsored and retain their sponsorships.
-I hope that everything is based around skilled level and passion and drive and commitment rather than sexuality," underlines Wakefield.
+"I hope that surfers when they come out, will be sponsored and retain their sponsorships," underlines Wakefield.

 "Caught Inside: The Taboo of Being a Gay Surfer" is a must-see short surf film.
-If you want to know more about how is it to be gay in the surfing world, watch "Out In The Line-Up," by Thomas Castets.
+If you want to know more about how to be gay in the surfing world, watch "Out In The Line-Up" by Thomas Castets.

 Top Stories